-- In a mixing bowl, cream the ½ cup buttery spread or sticks, ½ cup peanut butter, white sugar, brown sugar, and vanilla with a mixer.
+- In a mixing bowl, cream the butter alternative, peanut butter, sugars, and vanilla.
 Add the egg and beat well.

-- Add the dry ingredients to the creamed mixture and stir until combined.
+- Add the dry ingredients to the wet mixture and stir until combined.
 Add the oatmeal and stir until combined.

-- Bake for 10 minutes, or until cookies are a light brown.
+- Bake the cookies for about 10 minutes, or until cookies are a light brown.

 - Let the cookies cool for a few minutes on the baking sheet before carefully transferring them to a wire rack to cool completely.
 They will be fragile when warm, but firm up s they cool.